mehul11jain/LLVM_IR_Abstraction/README.md

 # LLVM_IR_Abstraction
--Create an abstraction for LLVM_IR to be able to perform interprocedural analysis efficiently.
+*Create an abstraction for LLVM_IR to be able to perform interprocedural analysis efficiently.